Factor investing hasn't worked for over 20 years. Why do we still use it?

 Risk-based

 Realistically, there may never be a consensus.
-Fama reminisces about a dinner he had with Andrei Shleifer, during which Andrei's 1994 paper was discussed, and they agreed to disagree!
+Fama reminisces about a dinner he had with Andrei Shleifer, during which they discussed Andrei's 1994 paper, and they agreed to disagree!

 How have the factors performed in recent years?